Medically reviewed by Vicky Davis, FNP

 Many of the symptoms above can occur without being caused by a testosterone deficiency.
 For example, it’s normal to feel tired or frustrated sometimes, especially if events in your personal or professional life have an effect on your mood.

 It’s also normal to occasionally feel physically weaker than you normally would, especially if you make a change to your diet, lifestyle or physical activity levels.

 As a general rule, you should consider getting your testosterone levels checked if you notice any of the symptoms listed above occurring frequently enough that you feel they aren’t just a normal occurrence.

 Checking your testosterone levels is a quick and simple process.
-Most of the time, your levels can be verified with a simple blood test that measures your free testosterone, total testosterone, and other hormones.
+Most of the time, your levels can be checked with a quick and simple blood test that measures your free testosterone, total testosterone and levels of other hormones.